BN-Pool: Bayesian Nonparametric Pooling for Graphs: Implementation details

 \subsection{Priors and Posteriors Definition}

-Listing \ref{lst:priors} shows how we define the prior and the variational parameters.
-In particular, the hyperparameters representing the priors are defined as \texttt{buffers} since they are not optimised during the training.
-Conversely, the variational parameters are defined as \texttt{parameters} since they are optimised during the training.
-The variational parameters $\tilde{\bm{\alpha}}, \tilde{\bm{\beta}}$ are not defined explicitly since we compute them by applying the linear module \texttt{W} to the node embeddings of size \texttt{emb\_size} generated by a GNN.
-The value of \texttt{n\_clusters} indicates the maximum number of clusters we consider (\ie{} the truncation level $C$ of the posterior approximation), and \texttt{k\_init} is the value used to initialise the variational parameter $\tilde{\vmu}$ (\ie{} $\eta_K$ in the main text).
+Listing \ref{lst:priors} shows how we define the prior and the variational parameters, and how we compute the coarsened graph during the forward pass.

+In particular, the hyperparameters representing the priors are defined as \texttt{buffers} since they are not optimized during the training.
+Conversely, the variational parameters are defined as \texttt{parameters} since they are modified by the training algorithm.
+The variational parameters $\tilde{\bm{\alpha}}, \tilde{\bm{\beta}}$ are not defined explicitly since we compute them by applying an \gls{mlp} to the node embeddings of size \texttt{emb\_size} generated by a \gls{gnn}.
+The value of \texttt{n\_clusters} indicates the maximum number of clusters we consider (\ie{} the truncation level $C$ of the posterior approximation), and \texttt{k\_init} is the value used to initialize the variational parameter $\tilde{\vmu}$ (\ie{} $\eta_\mK$ in the main text).